mountaingoat99/creator-camp-privacy/docs/CommunityGuidelines.md

 Examples: repeated minor violations, disrespectful behavior.

 * Temporary chat suspension (hours or days).
-* Required meeting with a admin.
-* Notification to parent or guardian (for minors).

 ### 5.3 Tier 3 – Severe Violations

 Examples: bullying, harassment, hate speech, sharing personal information, sexual content.

-* Removal from group chats.
+* Removal from group and private chats.
-* Full chat privileges suspended for the remainder of camp.
 * Removal from the Creator Camp App.
-* Parent/guardian and leadership notified immediately.

 ### 5.4 Tier 4 – Critical Violations

-Examples: threats, sexual content directed at a minor, stalking, or any activity that endangers safety.
+Examples: threats, sexual content directed at anyone, stalking, or any activity that endangers safety.

 * Permanent removal from the app.
 * Report to legal authorities if required by law.